John Quincy Adams: Death

 In 1846, the 78-year-old former president suffered a stroke that left him partially paralyzed.
 After a few months of rest, he made a full recovery and resumed his duties in Congress.
 When Adams entered the House chamber on February 13, 1847, everyone "stood up and applauded".

 John Quincy Adams during his final hours of life after his collapse in the Capitol.
 Drawing in pencil by Arthur Joseph Stansbury.

 On February 21, 1848, the House of Representatives was discussing the matter of honoring United States Army officers who served in the Mexican–American War.
 Adams had been a vehement critic of the war, and as Congressmen rose up to say, "Aye!" in favor of the measure, he instead yelled, "No!"
 He rose to answer a question put forth by Speaker of the House Robert Charles Winthrop.
 Immediately thereafter, Adams collapsed, having suffered a massive cerebral hemorrhage.

 Two days later, on February 23, he died at 7:20 p.m. with his wife at his side in the Speaker's Room inside the Capitol Building in Washington, D.C.; his only living child, Charles Francis, did not arrive in time to see his father alive.
 His last words were "This is the last of Earth.
 I am content".
-Among those present for his death was future president Abraham Lincoln, then a freshman representative from Illinois.